Skip to main content

 “Your room is ready, go and get fresh.”
 Trilochan interrupted their conversation.

-Aniruddha hugged Batuk as he walked into the study room where he sat with Nikhil.
+Aniruddha hugged Batuk as he walked into the study room, where he sat with Nikhil.

 “How is Bombay, Batuk?”
 Nikhil asked, “Have you made friends?”
 He nodded with a smile.

-“Yes it is very different, almost like another world out there, but I am liking it.”
+“Yes, it is very different, almost like another world out there, but I am liking it.”
 He smiled.

 “How is Calcutta?”
 He asked as Nikhil and Aniruddha nodded.

 “Why are you here?”
-Bondita’s accusing tone made him turn as Nikhil and Aniruddha smiled.
+Bondita’s accusing tone made him turn, as Nikhil and Aniruddha smiled.

 “I just came home, Boudi!”
 He shrugged.

 “That is not even an excuse.
-There is Durga pujo at home, Do you know how much work is left?
+There is Durga pujo at home.
+Do you know how much work is left?
 I have allocated everyone…” She stopped noticing Nikhil and Aniruddha.
 “Why are you two here?”
-She tapped her forehead with her palm in a hopeless look “Hey Bhogoban!
+She tapped her forehead with her palm in a hopeless look, “Hey Bhogoban!
 Discussing world politics won’t make things happen here, is it?”
 She frowned.
 “Thakurpo, go check the lights.”

 “On my way.”
-He nodded “I was about to…” Nikhil met Bondita’s cold stare and left in a hurry.
+He nodded, “I was about to…” Nikhil met Bondita’s cold stare and left in a hurry.

 “Batuk, go help Kakababu check the accounts for the puja samagri.”
-She said “Now!”
+She said, “Now!”
 Batuk nodded, folded his hands in a gesture and left, making Bondita smile a little.
-“And you…” She stared at her husband lost in thought “What was it that you were supposed to do?”
+“And you…” She stared at her husband, lost in thought “What was it that you were supposed to do?”
 She said in a scolding tone, “Definitely not sit and read.”
 Aniruddha smiled.
-On one hand, he was happy to get his old Bondita back and on the other, in the crowded house, he missed being alone with her.
+On one hand, he was happy to get his old Bondita back, and on the other, in the crowded house, he missed being alone with her.
 Bondita was always with someone or the other, doing something more important than the last time he saw her.

 “Why are you smiling like that?”
 Bondita frowned.
 Aniruddha held her by the wrist and pulled her closer, taking Bondita by surprise.
 The house was full of people, villagers, workers, relatives, friends and family.
-She tried to shake her hand off his in vain, almost in a reflex as her ghomta fell off her head making her stare a little wide-eyed at his smiling amused face.
+She tried to shake her hand off his in vain, almost in a reflex as her ghomta fell off her head, making her stare a little wide-eyed at his smiling, amused face.

 “I was supposed to pay attention here.”
 Aniruddha almost whispered into her ears as Bondita’s cheek grew warm.

 “Someone… the house…” She stammered.
-Aniruddha let go of her hand as she stood transfixed in her spot and he walked behind her to put the ghomta on her head again.
+Aniruddha let go of her hand as she stood transfixed in her spot, and he walked behind her to put the ghomta on her head again.
 Bondita felt like she could breathe again.
 “So what does the Malkin of the Roy Chowdhury house want me to do?”
-He whispered almost breathing at her neck.
+He whispered, almost breathing on her neck.
 As much as Bondita was scared of being seen by anyone walking by, she wished they weren’t.
-Bondita was well aware that ever since she heard of Manorama and the Durga puja preparations started she hadn’t been there for him, not that he ever complained about it.
+Bondita was well aware that ever since she heard of Manorama and the Durga puja preparations started, she hadn’t been there for him, not that he ever complained about it.
 But did she miss some privacy she is now used to in Calcutta?
 Maybe.
 Bondita gathered her thoughts and turned to face him.
 She could smell his musk perfume nearby and oddly notice a single thread sticking out of his Panjabi collar.
 Bondita took a step back “I…”

 “There you are, you know what Somnath did?
 I don’t know where his mind is nowadays.
 He forgot to invite the Brahmins of the village for tomorrow’s feast.”
 He shook his head.